ellcom/tvguide/README.md

 Tv Guide
 =======

 This is a simple Virgin Media TV guide, built with iOS6 and storyboards.
-Using the vir.gin.nl api for the data.
+Using the <del>vir.gin.nl</del> virgintvguide.mcore.com api for the data.

 Enjoy!